Space-time extremes of severe US thunderstorm environments: Discussion

 Our model accounts for variation of extremal dependence across time but not over space, a drawback for regions with heterogeneous weather influences.
-Refining it to allow spatial variation in the dependence structure would be useful, though a simpler option would be to apply the model separately to sub-regions; this would enable a more detailed understanding of the ENSO effect.
-This approach, and studying the effects of other atmospheric signals, such as the North Atlantic Oscillation and the Madden--Julian Oscillation, would also require sufficient data.
+We partially overcome this by applying our model to regions that are rather homogeneous in terms of climate and weather drivers.
+Allowing smooth spatial variation in the dependence structure, such as in \citet{Huser2016nonstat} or \citet{Zhong.2022}, could be useful, especially in applications where we are agnostic about the different climatic regions of the domain considered.
+A local likelihood approach such as that of \citet{hector2022distributed} could be used for the fitting.
+Studying the effects of other atmospheric signals, such as the North Atlantic Oscillation and the Madden--Julian Oscillation, would also be worthwhile, but would require suitable data.
+Finally, introducing time as a covariate could help in detecting climate-change related influences ``orthogonal'' to those of the atmospheric signals included in the model.

 Using our model for risk assessment or forecasting would require simulated vectors of covariates $\bm{x}_t$ ($t=1, \ldots, T$), entailing treating them as realizations of random vectors $\bm{X}_t$.
 Point 2 in the definition of our general model in Section~\ref{Subsubsec_GeneralVersion} would then be: the spatial fields $\{ Z(\bm{s}, 1) : \bm{s} \in \mathcal{X}\}, \ldots, \{ Z(\bm{s}, T) : \bm{s} \in \mathcal{X}\}$ are independent conditionally on $\bm{X}_1,\ldots, \bm{X}_T$.
 Unconditionally, any temporal dependence would be driven by the dynamics of the random process $\{ \bm{X}_t: t =1, \ldots, T \}$, but without specific assumptions on that dynamics, the resulting space-time model $\{ Z(\bm{s}, t) : \bm{s} \in \mathcal{X}, t = 1, \ldots, T \}$ will not be a space-time max-stable field, unlike models developed by \cite{davis2013max}, \cite{huser2014space} or \cite{embrechts2016space}.